-Once the appliance backup file is created, download the backup from the displayed URL.

-See "Working with Backup and Restore" on page 23 for full details of the backup process.
+After the appliance backup file is created, download the backup from the displayed URL.
+This backup can be used to perform a restore if required.
+See "Working with Backup and Restore" on page 23 for full details of the backup/restore processes.